 Varying Hours | 4×Average weekly hours/52 4×Average weekly hours/52 |

 The calculation also requires knowing the employee's start and end dates to determine the total period of employment.
+For a broader view of how these calculations fit into overall entitlements, see our comprehensive guide to annual leave in Australia.

 Example: